vikigenius/SpellbookMerge/README.md

 * Currently for Casters that learn spells automatically (Druid, Paladin etc.), there is a bug where any new spell slots gained by merging spellbooks do not trigger learning new spells.
 Reload the save/game to fix the issue.
 I haven't tested if you can recover them if use respec and keep progressing without learning these spells.

+* There is an incompatibility with Tabletop Tweaks where it modifies the BloodRager spellbook.
+So if you want to merge BloodRager with mythic paths, disable the specific TTT tweak for it.
 ## Mythic Paths

 ### Angel